hdShang/arxiv-daily/docs/cs-CL/2025-08-20/papers/250815848v1-self-disguise-attack-induce-the-llm-to-disguise-itself-for-aigt-dete.md

 ---
 layout: default
-title: Self-Disguise Attack: Induce the LLM to disguise itself for AIGT detection evasion
+title: "Self-Disguise Attack: Induce the LLM to disguise itself for AIGT detection evasion"
 ---

 # Self-Disguise Attack: Induce the LLM to disguise itself for AIGT detection evasion